pprunty/pprunty.github.io/posts/06-claude.md

 So what sets Claude apart from other Large Language Model "clones"?

-The first thing I noticed was the distinct branding and color scheme that sets Claude apart from ChatGPT.
+The first thing I noticed was the distinct branding, color scheme and use of whimsical yet elegant stenciled figures that sets Claude apart from ChatGPT.
 While both offer a dark mode, Claude embraces a more sophisticated palette of neutral tones.
 The interface features subtle shades of black, white, and brown, creating a refined aesthetic.
 Claude's choice of a serif font, reminiscent of Times New Roman, adds a touch of classical elegance, contrasting with ChatGPT's more modern sans-serif typeface.
 This thoughtful design not only appeals to the eye but also conveys a sense of professionalism and timelessness that aligns well with Anthropic's approach to AI development.
+In summary, Claude feels playful, but professional, whilst ChatGPT feels practical and original.

 <figure>
   <img src="https://patrickprunty.com/gifs/claude-prompt.gif" alt="Image description here">